 Horseshoes, as I quickly learned, is not easy, but we had fun.
 One of us, I forget who, actually threw the shoe to that position in the photo above.
 Alas, it started raining again so we had to bail back to camp.

 That night, as I lay in my tent in the dark and the drizzle, something came around the site.
 I could hear it moving around the tent.
-It didn’t sound big enough to be the bear…but it wasn’t small either.
+It didn’t think it sounded big enough to be the bear…but it wasn’t small either.
 Whatever it was, after a few minutes it went away and the night fell silent again except for the loons and the patter of water.

 Thursday was dark and still raining.
 Mom opted to stay in the RV with the puppy while Dad and I walked a trail with Bailey up to a bluff with a viewpoint.
 From there we could see something big and black out in the lake on the opposite shore.
 It looked like a moose.
 We wondered if it was stranded, or maybe dead, and even though the boat was sopping wet, we decided to hop in it and go check it out.